What Is a CAPTCHA?

 CAPTCHAs are not limited to letters and numbers.
 CAPTCHAs may also include other tests.
 One might have to identify an object that does not belong in a particular set of objects, locate the center of a distorted image, or identify distorted shapes.

-The first choice for a CAPTCHA is visual.
-However, if a person cannot see the CAPTCHA, he can use the audio device provided.
-If at first you don't succeed, try another image, and another image if necessary.
+While the first choice for a CAPTCHA is visual, there is another way to prove someone is a human.
+If a person cannot see the CAPTCHA, he can use the audio device that has been provided.